 ISA 540.14 requires a comparison of prior-period estimates to the actual outcomes (or the subsequent re-estimates made in the current period).
 Most files include this as a table: prior year estimate in one column, actual or current year re-estimate in the other, difference in the third.
 That format is correct.
 The analysis that accompanies it is where files fail.

-For the expected credit loss provision on a €30M debtor book: Prior year provision: €210,000.
+A proper retrospective review for the expected credit loss provision on a €30M debtor book might look like this.
+Prior year provision: €210,000.
 Actual write-offs during the current year relating to prior-year receivables: €285,000.
 Difference: €75,000 under-provision (36%).
-This tells you the estimation process underestimated defaults, identifies a high estimation uncertainty indicator, and raises a potential bias flag if the under-provision is in the same direction for two or more consecutive years.
+This comparison tells you the client’s estimation process underestimated defaults.
+It identifies a high estimation uncertainty indicator (the actual outcome was materially different from the estimate).
+And it raises a potential management bias flag if the under-provision is in the same direction for two or more consecutive years.

 The key: do this for each material estimate individually.
 Don’t net provisions against warranty claims against restructuring costs.
 An accurate total can hide directional bias in the components.